Glossary

 Experimental procedures

-Explanation of health care benefits (EOB)
+Explanation of healthcare benefits (EOB)

 A notice sent from the health plan to the member describing the resolution of a claim.
 It includes services provided, amount billed, payment made and any costs that are the member's responsibility.